mobizt/ESP-Mail-Client/README.md

 The new library version 3.4.0 is available for test now.

-It supports all Arduino devices without External SSL Client requirement and TinyGSMClient integration.
+It supports all Arduino devices without External SSL Client required and TinyGSMClient integration.

 You can try it [here](https://github.com/mobizt/ESP-Mail-Client/tree/v3.4.0).
 Please see the [example](https://github.com/mobizt/ESP-Mail-Client/tree/v3.4.0/examples) or [Readme](https://github.com/mobizt/ESP-Mail-Client/blob/v3.4.0/README.md) for the changes.